StephanTTM/Text-Adventure-Card-Web-Game/Text Adventure Card Web Game/README.md

 ### mission-editor

 This folder contains a Vite + React application that provides a mission node graph editor.
-It allows you to import/export JSON missions, edit rooms and nodes, visualize mission flow as a node graph and run basic validation.
+It allows you to import/export JSON missions, edit rooms and nodes, visualize mission flow as a node graph with directional connections, and run basic validation.
 See the `mission-editor/README.md` for details on running and developing the editor.

 ### game-client